 As previously exercised, under Section 3.4 of the Communications System Agreement (CSA), dated July 7, 2009, and extended to July 6, 2023, between EBRCSA and Motorola Solutions (the "CSA"), EBRCSA may purchase additional goods and services from the CSA.
 Motorola Solutions' proposal is based on the assumption that EBRCSA will use this right under Section 3.4 of the CSA for the proposed transaction, together with the terms and conditions enclosed herein.
-EBRCSA may accept the proposal by issuing a Purchase Order that refers to the CSA and this proposal, which shall remain valid until November 26, 2021.
+EBRCSA may accept the proposal by issuing a Purchase Order that refers to the CSA and this proposal, which shall remain valid for a period of 120 days from the date of this cover letter.
 Alternatively, Motorola Solutions would be pleased to address any concerns Customer may have regarding the proposal.
 Any questions can be directed to your Motorola Account Executive, Gordon Poole, our Area Sales Manager, at (408) 306-5622.